Your wealth management firm is probably using artificial intelligence (AI), but are you managing the risks?

 - Recordkeeping Requirements: Firms must maintain documentation supporting compliance with the Safeguards and Disposal Rules for at least five years, including records of incidents, investigations, and notifications.

-Take action now: With the Reg S-P deadlines looming (Larger firms with $1.5 billion or more in assets under management must comply with the specified requirements by December 3, 2025, while smaller firms have until June 3, 2026), RIAs should ensure their data collection, storage, and usage practices meet the updated S‑P requirements, embedding safeguards across the full AI lifecycle — from development and training to deployment and continuous monitoring.
+Take action now: The large-firm deadline (AUM of $1.5 billion or more) passed on December 3, 2025, and smaller firms must comply by June 3, 2026.
+Whether your firm is big or small, ensure your data collection, storage, and usage practices meet the requirements with proper safeguards across the full AI lifecycle, from development and training to deployment and ongoing monitoring.

 Reg S-ID requirements